Data check: Incredible numbers that show the influence Messi has had on Barcelona

 |-

-Messi in the Champions Leage
+Messi in the Champions League

 |Season